trustedsec/SysmonCommunityGuide/Sysmon.md

 * **TargetFilename**: Name of the file
 * **CreationUtcTime**: File download time
 * **Hash**: Full hash of the file with the algorithms in the HashType field
+* **Content**: Contents of text streams.

 The number of processes that create alternate streams should be low and easily excluded.
 Mail clients and browsers are the main generators of this event in normal operation to set the Zone attribute; Because of this, a maintenance process is recommended when leveraging these filters.

 ![process](./media/image43.png)

+Since urlmon.dll sets different parts of the stream as the file is downloaded we see normally a total of 6 events as the data is added to the file.
+This provides important forensic information to track files that an attacker may have delived and correlated with other networks logs.

 Example: Exclude common processes that create alternate data streams.